Gender disparities in the dissemination and acquisition of scientific knowledge: Discussion

-These findings challenge the hypothesis that increasing the number of women in research is enough to provide equal opportunities to acquire and diffuse scientific knowledge.
+These findings challenge the hypothesis that increasing the number of women in STEM is enough to provide equal opportunities to acquire and diffuse scientific knowledge.
 This lack of opportunities is not simply related to \textit{when} women enter the system but to \textit{how} they take part in it, that is, the evolution of their network of collaborators.
 Differences between women and men in the size of their networks may stem from multiple factors.
-First, as a historically disadvantaged minority in a male-dominated field and with more parental responsibilities, women might be excluded from cutting-edge collaboration opportunities \cite{sugimoto2023equity,morgan2021unequal}.
+First, as a historically disadvantaged minority in a male-dominated field and with more parental responsibilities, women might be excluded from cutting-edge collaboration opportunities \cite{sugimoto2023equity,morgan2021unequal,cech2019changing}.
 Second, women are more likely to drop out of academia in all career ages compared to men \cite{huang2020historical}, preventing them from growing their network (see Fig.~S4 in Supplementary Information for the analysis of career lengths in our data).
-Moreover, women tend to have less academic mobility than men \cite{momeni2022many}: Since mobility plays a crucial role in expanding scholars' network, this might contribute to widen the gap in the number of collaborators.
+Moreover, women tend to have less academic mobility than men \cite{momeni2022many}: Since mobility plays a crucial role in expanding scholars' network, this might contribute to widening the gap in the number of collaborators.
 Remarkably, these differences are intertwined with time, which results in slowing down the acquisition and diffusion of knowledge, thus creating a temporal glass ceiling \cite{cotter2001glass} for women in physics.

-Our work sheds light on how the dynamics of scientific collaborations shape gender disparities in knowledge dissemination and calls for a deeper understanding on how to intervene to guarantee fairness and diversity in the scientific community.
-Specifically, it highlights that policies intended to increasing the number of female scholars in academia may not be sufficient to reduce gender disparities in the acquisition and diffusion of scientific and technical knowledge; instead, it points to interventions towards prevention of women career dropout and promotion of academic mobility and diverse collaborations.
+Our work sheds light on how the dynamics of scientific collaborations shape gender disparities in knowledge dissemination and calls for a deeper understanding on how to intervene to guarantee fairness in the scientific community.
+Specifically, it highlights that policies intended to increase the number of female scholars in academia may not be sufficient to reduce gender disparities in the acquisition and diffusion of scientific and technical knowledge.
+In line with the policy changes recently suggested by the scientific community \cite{greider2019increasing,diele2021potential,beidas2022advancing,teichmann2022community}, our findings point to institutional interventions that prevent women's career dropout and encourage academic mobility and diverse collaborations, with the aim of promoting equity, diversity, and inclusion in science.